completion date:

 Sandsend, North Yorkshire

 The house and surgery at Sandsend occupies a prominent corner site with commanding views of the sea and eastwards towards Whitby Abbey.
-The proposals have been developed around two guiding principles; a community surgery that is accessible for all local residents
+The proposals have been developed around two guiding principles; a community surgery that is accessible for all local residents and a family home that responds to the fantastic views.

 The design intent was to create a form that responded to the curved site boundary and utilised the natural slope of the site to separate the two functions.
 The result is a curved building that has echoes of traditional coastal structures, such as lighthouses and sea forts.